aerospike/backup-go/README.md

 }
 ```

-### Restoring XDR (ASBX) Backups
+#### Restoring XDR (ASBX) Backups

-When restoring ASBX format backups, files must be processed in the correct order.
-Use the sorting option:
+When restoring `ASBX` format backups, files must be processed in the correct order.
+To obtain the order, use the sorting option:

 ```go
 reader, err := local.NewReader(